gavJackson/CV/README-long.md

 https://www.youtube.com/channel/UClq_cJKz5-Lf4mZf-62V09Q/featured

 ## Personal life

+I grew up in Hazlemere, near High Wycombe in Buckingshire, my Dad is English and my Mum is from Thailand.

 I met my wife Lorraine while travelling in Thailand, we have two kids, Daisy and Henry and we live in a small sea-side town called Javea in Spain, on the Costa Blanca.
 I enjoy spending time with my family, riding my bikes (either road or mountain) and being outdoors all year round, we go skiing in winters and the rest of the time we are on or near the beach and exploring Spain.